 Creating Refinement Labels

-You can create refinement labels and tag sites with them in the Refinements tab of the control panel, but you can have greater control over the ranking if you are using the Custom Search XML annotations file.
+You can create refinement labels and tag sites with them in the Refinements tab of the control panel, but you can have greater control over the ranking if you are using the Programmable Search XML annotations file.
 As with the search engine labels, you define refinement labels in the context file and apply them to sites in the annotations file.